gosborn/abp-analysis/README.md

 #abp-analysis

 ##Version 1.0
-This version comes in two parts: the JavaScript plugin for ImageJ that measures denticle position and the R code to easily turn that data into histograms for analysis of mutant phenotypes.
+This version comes in two parts: the Java plugin for ImageJ that measures denticle position and the R code to easily turn that data into histograms for analysis of mutant phenotypes.

 ###JavaScript Plugin

 Designed with Dan Ly and Kynan Lawlor.
 A tool to determine the degree of planar polarity of denticle precursors in *Drosophila* embryos

-####To install a JavaScript plugin in ImageJ (or better yet, Fiji):
+####To install a Java plugin in ImageJ (or better yet, Fiji):

 Copy the .java file to the ../ImageJ/Plugins folder.
 (Mac: If you can't find it, right click on ImageJ and choose "Show Package Contents")